-We can now define a class RecklessBehavior which has \diamond (reckless_overtake(this) \lor reckless_driving(this)) as the add constraint, which is satisfied if an on-road object is observed doing a reckless overtake or driving recklessly.
-A maintain constraint for this class could be, $\Box \diamondsuit{[0,1800]}$ (reckless_overtake(this) \lor reckless_driving(this)), which is violated if the object is not observed doing any reckless driving within 30 minutes (the time-unit is seconds in the formulas).
-By creating a fluent stream with all overtake, turn left, and turn right events related to an object in the RecklessBehavior domain using a set subscription, which creates a single fluent stream containing samples from certain fluent approximations for all objects in a given domain, the system is able to produce the required information and successfully carry out the mission.
-Fluent approximations are now maintained at levels 0, 1, and 2 in the JDL model, and continually monitored by fluent approximations at level 3.
+We can now define a class RecklessBehavior which has the add constraint,

+$\diamond$ (reckless\overtake(this) $\lor$ reckless\driving(this)), which is satisfied if an on-road object is observed doing a reckless overtake or driving recklessly.
+A maintain constraint for this class could be, $\Box{[0,1800]} \diamond$ (reckless\overtake(this) $\lor$ reckless\driving(this)), which is violated if the object is not observed doing any reckless driving within 30 minutes (the time-unit is seconds in the formulas).
+By subscribing to all overtake, turn left, and turn right events related to an object in the RecklessBehavior domain using a set subscription (which subscribes to certain fluent approximations for all objects in a given domain), the system is able to produce the required information and successfully carry out the mission.
+We are now maintaining fluent approximations at levels 0, 1, and 2 in the data fusion model, which are continually being monitored by fluent approximations at level 3.

 All fluent approximations, classes, links, events and chronicles are configured by a parent task procedure at the beginning of the scenario.
 Thus if the situation changes the task procedure has the option of modifying the specifications associated with the task at hand.
-It is also possible to set up monitors checking the current delays in computing different fluent approximations in order to monitor the real-time behavior of the system.
-If the latency goes above a certain threshold the task procedure has the option of either removing fluent approximations it deems as less important or changing policies in such a way that the amount or quality of the data produced is reduced.
+It is also possible to set up monitors checking current delays in computing different fluent approximations in order to monitor the realtime behavior of the system.
+If the latency goes over a certain threshold the task procedure has the option of either removing fluent approximations it deems as less important or changing policies in such a way that the amount of data produced is reduced.
 These are all examples of process refinement at level 4 of the data fusion model.
-It is equally possible for a user to monitor the development of the situation and manually change the policies in order to influence the system in a desired direction.
-This would be an example of level 5 user refinement.